 - Current employees must submit a transfer application.

 - Pathmakers must complete an external job application.

-- Interviews will be scheduled on Tuesday, June 28 and Wednesday, June 29.
-If selected for interview you will be contacted in advance.
-Please do not call to check status of your application.
+- Interviews will be held January 4, 2017 – January 6, 2017.
+If you are interested in the position, you must be available on those interview dates.
+If selected to interview, you will be contacted in advance.
+Please do not call to check the status of your application.
 (View "Required Documentation for Interview" section below.)

 - Must have CA RN license by start date.

 Positions will be available at our hospital facilities in the following departments:

 Please feel free to apply for any and all the positions that interest you.